 To offer tangible support and career development for the local creative community, we launched the Harvester Arts Fellowship program in 2017.
-Harvester Arts worked with 7 local artists to create a focused community of artists to foster dialog, offer practical support and feedback, professional development, exhibition development, and networking opportunities on a national scale.
-Our first class of Community Fellows was: Cheyla Clawson Chandler (dance, sociology), Hallie Linnebur & Meghan Miller (performance, community organizing), A.P.
-Vague (writing, media), Kristen Phipps (painting), Kevin Kelly (painting), Amanda Pfister (photography, community organizing).
+Harvester Arts worked with seven local artists to create a focused community of artists to foster dialog, offer practical support and feedback, professional development, exhibition development, and networking opportunities on a national scale.

-For 2019-2020, we are re-framing our Community Fellows program to recruit and train the next class of fellows as creative placemakers and socially engaged artists with community impact at the core of their operations.
-We will provide mentorship, financial and practical support, and training for creative entrepreneurs.
+For 2019-2020, we re-framed our Community Fellows program to recruit and train the next class of fellows as creative placemakers and socially engaged artists with community impact at the core of their operations.
+We are providing mentorship, financial and practical support, and training for creative entrepreneurs.

 The goals of the program include:

-Empowering artists with the skills and training to become cultural producers in Wichita, with a focus within downtown and surrounding neighborhoods as stipulated by the Knight Foundation.
+Empowering individuals with the skills and training to become cultural producers in Wichita, with a focus within downtown and surrounding neighborhoods as stipulated by the Knight Foundation.

-Fellows will participate in mandatory training sessions on event production and planning facilitated by Harvester Arts.
-These sessions are open to the public.
-Sessions will focus on four central topics:
+Fellows are participating in training sessions on event production and planning facilitated by Harvester Arts.
+These sessions were held in the fall of 2019 and supported by funding from the Kansas Creative Arts Industries Commission.
+Sessions focused on four central topics:

-Fellows will be responsible for planning the following events:
+Fellows are responsible for planning the following events:

 The capstone project, event, or happening must meet the following criteria: